 “The people, the teammates, the coaches, and the environment make me love gymnastics,” she said.
 “There’s a certain feeling you get when you get a new skill or improve that can’t be replicated.”

 Whitaker’s drive has led her to put in hours of work.
-With practice four hours a day and five days a week on top of competitions, physical therapy, and more, she has been relentless in her quest to continue her career.
+With practice four hours a day, five days a week, on top of competitions, physical therapy, and more, she has been relentless in her quest to continue her career.

 “Being a D1 athlete just proves to myself that my hard work can pay off,” said Whitaker.
 “I’m so excited for the opportunity to keep going because I’m not ready to be done yet.”

 As an Ivy league student, Whitaker will also continue her incredibly successful academic career.
-She is a dual Calculus Three Honors and AP Physics C student at AT and is one of the schools academic leaders.
+She is a dual credit Calculus Three Honors and AP Physics C student at AT and is one of the school’s academic leaders, ranking in the top 10 in her class for grade point average.

 Her calculus teacher of two years, Natalie Stach Wilen, spoke to Whitaker’s success and foreseen future success.